-limitations as a result of Resolutions 1737 and 1747.
+on behalf of an Iranian bank) with Iran's Bank Saderat (see above), which the Administration accuses of providing funds to Hezbollah.
+30 Bank Sepah is subject to asset freezes and transactions limitations as a result of Resolutions 1737 and 1747.
 The Treasury Department extended that U-Turn restriction to all Iranian banks on November 6, 2008.

-Thus far, the Treasury Department has not designated any bank as a "money laundering entity" for Iran-related transactions (under Section 311 of the USA Patriot Act), although some say that step has been threatened at times.
+Thus far, the Treasury Department has not designated any bank as a "money laundering entity" for Iran-related transactions (under Section 311 of the USA Patriot Act).
 Nor has Treasury imposed any specific sanctions against Bank Markazi (Central Bank) which, according to a February 25, 2008, Wall Street Journal story, is helping other Iranian banks circumvent the U.S. and U.N. banking pressure.
 Several European countries reportedly still oppose such a sanction as an extreme step with potential humanitarian consequences, for example by preventing Iran from keeping its currency stable.
 S. 3445, a Senate bill in the 110th Congress, and a counterpart passed by the House on September 26, 2008 (H.R.
 7112), called for this sanction.
 The Senate version of H.R.
-2194, the "Dodd-Shelby" bill, referenced above, in the 111th Congress had a similar provision, which was included in conference action.
+2194 had a similar provision, which was included in conference action.
 Resolution 1929 references the need for vigilance in dealing with Iran's Central Bank but does not mandate any new sanctions against it.